hannoeru/vite-plugin-pages/README.md

 - single path: routes point to `/`
 - array of paths: all routes in the paths point to `/`
-- array of `PageDirOptions`, Check below 👇
+- array of `PageOptions`, Check below 👇

-Specifying a glob or an array of `PageDirOptions` allow you to use multiple pages folder, and specify the base route to append to the path and the route name.
+Specifying a glob or an array of `PageOptions` allow you to use multiple pages folder, and specify the base route to append to the path and the route name.